 • Southern Style Braised Cabbage: Braised cabbage cooked with bacon, onion, and garlic in a savory broth, offering a flavorful side dish.

-Can I overcook the pork tenderloin with sous vide?
+Can I overcook meat when using a sous vide?

 Not really, but exceeding the recommended cooking time significantly can affect the texture.
 We recommend sticking to 1 to 1 1/2 hours for optimal results.